nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### List inventory records: `list_inventory`
-Display all records in the current inventory
+Display all records in the inventory

 Format: `list_inventory`